-41 Carry-On Essentials for Flights — Must Have Carry-On Items for Traveling
+41 Carry-On Essentials for Flights in 2023 — Must Have Carry-On Items for Traveling

 So you’re packing your carry-on bag for your next flight after using our Best Websites to Book Cheap Flights guide.
 In go the requisite wallet, travel documentation, maybe some earbuds, your phone… but what else should you pack in that one special bag you’re permitted to bring along?
 You don’t want to waste any of your space.
 You only get so much of it, after all.
 But you also don’t want to lug around a bunch of extra stuff that you frankly don’t need.